-What is our Bare Trust?
+What is your Bare Trust?

-Trusts establish legal rights and entitlements and might have material financial and tax implications for the Settlor, Trustees and Beneficiaries.
+This information is based on our understanding of current taxation law and HMRC practice, which may change.
+Trusts establish legal rights and entitlements and might have material financial and tax implications for the settlor, trustees and beneficiaries.
 Aegon UK isn't authorised to provide legal advice, so you should take your own legal advice before setting up a trust, to make sure that it meets your clients' requirements.
 Our trusts have been drafted for use by UK domiciled individuals.